steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 Changing the Field Size
 ^^^^^^^^^^^^^^^^^^^^^^^

-Set ``fifi::binary8`` as the field size in the encoder and decoder templates, rebuild your project and rerun the previous script.
+Set ``kodo_binary8`` as the field size in the encoder and decoder templates, rebuild your projects and rerun the previous script.
 You will get an output similar to this: ::

    ./mean_packets.bash 1